MichalVasulka/DevOpsLab/README.md

 ## Docker networking

-when using host.docker.internal trick, you might encounter issues communicating between containers.
+When using `host.docker.internal` trick, you might encounter issues communicating between containers.
 Eg. one backend container having issues contacting second backend container running on different port in different container.

 How to t-shoot: